BugGlitchy64/ServerKit/README.md

 ## Features

 ### Open Source (and being Libre)
 Being open source benefits the users, everyone can submit bugs, check code, or even pull request to make the bot work better.
-I believe in trust!

 ### Free, forever
 No patreon bs.